botleg/botleg.github.io/_posts/2016-01-17-https-with-lets-encrypt-and-nginx.markdown

 summary: With Let's Encrypt create SSL certificates free of cost to serve your site via HTTPS.
 Also, see how to automate the process of renewing these certificates.
 title: HTTPS with Let's Encrypt and nginx
 layout: post
-categories: web
+categories: devops
 bg: "background:rgb(241, 196, 15) 25%;background-image: linear-gradient(90deg, rgb(241, 196, 15) 25%, rgb(231, 76, 60) 100%);background-image: -moz-linear-gradient(left, rgb(241, 196, 15) 25%, rgb(231, 76, 60) 100%);background-image: -webkit-linear-gradient(left, rgb(241, 196, 15) 25%, rgb(231, 76, 60) 100%);background-image: -o-linear-gradient(left, rgb(241, 196, 15) 25%, rgb(231, 76, 60) 100%);background-image: -ms-linear-gradient(left, rgb(241, 196, 15) 25%, rgb(231, 76, 60) 100%);"
 date:   2016-01-17 17:00:00
-tags: https letsencrypt ssl tls certificate authority nginx git`
+tags: https letsencrypt ssl tls certificate authority nginx git popular
 ---
 HTTPS is a secure protocol for the internet.
 Unlike the communication in HTTP, which happens in plain-text, the data transferred between the server and the client with HTTPS is encrypted.
 HTTPS also verifies the identity of the website we are accessing with a `SSL/TLS` certificate.
 It was initially used in online payment website, but in the recent age of privacy, it is deemed mandatory.
 That's where [Let's Encrypt](https://letsencrypt.org/) comes in.